Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md

 ## Objective

-The Public Cloud Load Balancer (based on Octavia OpenStack project) provides a lot of features and its configuration can be complex.
+The Public Cloud Load Balancer is built on the OpenStack Octavia project and offers a wide range of configuration options.
 The goal of this page is to explain the different configuration concepts that are powering the Load Balancer so that you have a high level understanding of all the features and the associated configuration items.

 ## Load Balancer Configuration concepts